 Mother’s Day in Vancouver

-- The Improv Centre – the Granville Island-based theatre company has a special show on Mother’s Day most years.
+- The Improv Centre – the Granville Island-based theatre company has a special Mother’s Day Matinee show.

 - Buffet Brunches – a number of downtown Vancouver restaurants offer fancy Mother’s Day brunch buffets on the Sunday.
 Some of the best include those at the Westin Bayshore, Pinnacle Waterfront, Pinnacle Marriott and other hotels.

-- Musical at Metro Theatre – Joseph & the Amazing Technicolour Dreamcoat by Andrew Lloyd Webber ran from May 9th to June 8th in 2025 (so just in time for the Mother’s Day weekend which was from May 10th to 11th).
+- Musical at Metro Theatre – in 2026 the musical Legally Blonde runs from May 8th to June 7th (so just in time for the Mother’s Day weekend).

 Mother’s Day in the Fraser Valley